 What is the preferred cheetah habitat?
-If you know the answer to this question, you are one step ahead of other safari travellers in capturing this exquisite cat on film (or digitally of course).
+If you know the answer to this question, you are one step ahead of other safari travellers in seeing this exquisite cat through your viewfinder.

 The cheetah is an endangered animal.
 Their relatively low population numbers in most national parks across Africa mean you don't see them around every bend or on every anthill.